 “The principal goal of education is to create people who are capable of doing new things, not simply of repeating what other generations have done – people who are creative, inventive and discoverers” - Jean Piaget

-An enterprising and entrepreneurial mind-set and skill-suite in graduates are highly prized by employers globally, and are essential to ensuring that you are able to compete at a high level within the graduate labour market.
-This module will help you become enterprising in your approach to problems by encouraging you to develop abilities, behaviours and qualities to ‘make things happen’.
-Through engagement with a range of experts and opportunities to test out your ideas through ‘hands on’ activities you will strengthen your diverse skill set by approaching a series of challenges in a creative and resourceful way.
+An enterprising and entrepreneurial mindset and skills is highly prized by employers globally, and ensure that you are able to compete at a high level within the graduate labour market.
+This module will help you to become enterprising in your approach to problems by enabling you to develop abilities, behaviours and qualities to ‘make things happen’.
+Through engagement with a range of experts and hands-on activities you will strengthen your skills in approaching challenges in a creative and resourceful way.

-Working in teams, and through research, business plan creation, and a pitch of the business plan, this module supports your development as:
+Working in teams, and through research, business-plan creation, and a pitch of the business plan, this module supports your development as a:

 Entrepreneurial Start-Up – Semester Two – 20 credits